mrkkrj/TrianglePP/README.md

 [comment]: # " ![triangle-PP's logo](triangle-PP-sm.jpg) "
 <img src="triangle-PP-sm.jpg" alt="triangle-PP's logo" width="160"/><br/>*Triangle++* (aka *TrianglePP*) is a C++ wrapper for the original J.P.
 Shevchuk's 2005 C-language *Triangle* package.

-It can create standard **Delaunay** triangulations, **quality Delaunay** triangulations, **constrained Delaunay** triangulations and **Voronoi** diagrams.
+It can create standard **Delaunay** triangulations and their duals, i.e. **Voronoi** diagrams (aka Dirichlet tessellations).

-I started with Piyush Kumar's [C++/OO wrapper](https://bitbucket.org/piyush/triangle/overview) of the original *Triangle* code, ported it to Visual C++ (VisualStudio 2008/Win32), did some bugfixes, and extended the wrapper for constrainied triangulations and Voronoi diagrams.
-Then the code was ported to x64 Windows and Linux, *CMake* support (for both the example program and the GUI demonstrator) was added, as well as Catch2 unit test suite.
-Recently, support for reading and writing of *Triangle*'s file formats and input data sanitization were also added.
+Additionally it can generate:
+ 1. **quality Delaunay** triangulations (where we can set bounds on the areas and angles of the resulting triangles)
+ 2. **constrained Delaunay** triangulations (where we can connect some points with and edge and require that this edge will be part of the result)

+Constrained Delaunay triangulation opens up some very interesting possibilities - it allows us to triangulate polygons even with other polygons inside them.
+These embedded polygons can be also marked as **holes** and excluded from triangulation.
+On top of this, we can even set the triangulation constraints!
+See below in the **Demo App** section for some screenshots illustrating that.
+Moreover, support for saving and reading **point and polygon files** is available.

 This code is released under LPGL licence.